 Note that if your site is no longer connected to your Hub, you can still obtain the backup files you need from your WPMU DEV Account page.
 Skip down to the Getting your backup files from your Account page section for instructions on that.

-Then, in the modal window that pops open, click Restore.
+You can also select the View Details option and, in the modal window that pops open, click Restore.

 You’ll then be prompted to select one of the available restore options.